 Be Careful of the Gear You Bring

 While photography gear is allowed inside Machu Picchu, anything that is deemed to be “professional” photography or videography gear will require a permit (and added fee) to bring in.
-When I visited, I brought my Canon 5d Mark IV, as well as my Canon EF 24-105mm f/4L IS USM and Canon EF 70-200mm f/2.8L IS III USM lenses inside the ruins with no issues.
+When I visited, I brought my Canon 5d Mark IV, as well as my Canon EF 24-105mm f/4L, IS USM and Canon EF 70-200mm f/2.8L IS III USM lenses inside the ruins with no issues.
 I walked in with my camera around my neck with the EF 24-105mm lens attached and my 70-200mm lens in my bag.

-What I think will give you issues is if you have multiple camera bodies with you, any type of video stabilization gear, camcorder with an external microphone attached, a larger tripod of any type, or anything else that could be construed as professional gear.
-If you have a long lens, I would suggest keeping that in your bag when you enter and leave your wide angle attached to your body until you get inside the ruins.
+What I think will give you issues is if you have multiple camera bodies with you, any type of video stabilization gear, a camcorder with an external microphone attached, a larger tripod of any type, or anything else that could be construed as professional gear.
+If you have a long lens, I would suggest keeping that in your bag when you enter and leave your wide-angle attached to your body until you get inside the ruins.

 No Creative Photography Allowed